qbammey/mlbriefs/index.md

 Your sponsorship will help funding the organization of the workshop, possibly travel grants for international attendees, and foster the overall development of the [IPOL](ipol.im) platform.

+# Contact us

+You can contact us at the following address (remove the AT, DOT and underscores): contact_AT_mlbriefs_DOT_com